BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/AlignGeometries.md

 ## Description ##

-This **Filter** does will align 2 Geometry objects using 1 of several alignment methods:
+This **Filter** will align 2 Geometry objects using 1 of several alignment methods:

 * Centroid
 * Origin